 Source: Infographic by 99Firms

 This infographic will take you through the hacks that will help you draft the perfect email campaign.
-Be it subject line or sender’s name or personalization of email content – each aspect of your email plays a pivotal role in helping you drive engagement, followed by acquisitions.
+Be it subject line or sender’s name or personalized email content – each aspect of your email plays a pivotal role in helping you drive engagement, followed by acquisitions.

 Drip email campaigns are not only about creating a series.
-You must also pay equal attention to how you are drafting each email.
+You must also pay equal attention to how you are drafting each email in terms of tone.
 It is at this stage that this infographic will come in extremely handy.
 Check out the entire infographic here.

 Email Marketing Workflow Tips